bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

+## Spoiler - "Please Tell Me the End of the Story"

+Using my Ensemble Model create from nine other simpler models, I can correctly predict the gender of a student based on only their math, reading, and writing scores.
+There are distinct differences between girls and boys in data.
+Boys are better at math and girls at reading and writing.
+But I can also predict that talking about this on a date might get you socked in the face.
+So be careful with how you use this information!

+The majority of the models show a clear distinction between the genders.
+Nine of the ten models predict correctly 80% of the time and seven of the ten models more than 90% of the time.
+Multiple models have a separability (AUC) of 95%.
+From Logistic Regression and Random Forest to Support Vector Machine and a Neural Network, there is no question the data indicate a clear separation along these predictors.

+The models - and particularly the ensmble of them - perform(s) well with Confusion Matrix metrics, such as Sensitivity, Specificity, and Accuracy, with scores close to 0.90.

 ## The Goal

 Determine if the gender of a student can be predicted based upon their test grades in math, reading, and writing.